Dragonrun1/uuid64php/README.md

 By participating in this project you agree to abide by its terms.

-All intentionally contributed code will be considered to also be contributed under the same [BSD-3-Clause] license without any additional terms or conditions.
+All intentionally contributed code will be considered to also be contributed under a dual licensing of [APACHE] and [MIT] without any additional terms or conditions.
 Please include your information in a comment on all code files for the copyright etc.